Top 10 Things You Didn’t Know About Marilyn Monroe

 Flavorwire

-Famous American jazz singer Ella Fitzgerald was originally turned down from her desire to perform at the Mocambo, a very popular nightclub in the ’50s.
-The owner Morrison had refused her due to her race.
+Famous American jazz singer Ella Fitzgerald was initially turned down from her desire to perform at the Mocambo, a trendy nightclub in the ’50s.
+The owner, Morrison, had refused her due to her race.
 However, Marilyn was a huge fan of Fitzgerald and promised to be in the front row of Fitzgerald’s performances every night if she were to play at the Mocambo.
-Monroe told him that the press would go wild with her attending every night because of her superstar status.
+Monroe told him the press would go wild with her attending every night because of her superstar status.

 Flavorwire

 Monroe never knew who her father was.
-Her mother starting displaying mental health problems before Marilyn was even more.
+Her mother started displaying mental health problems before Marilyn was even older.
 Her mother suffered postpartum depression and stabbed a co-worker with a knife.
 Monroe’s grandmother also suffered from mental health issues and tried to kill Monroe with a pillow when she was only a baby.

-For a few years, Marilyn was raised by a neighbor or spent time with family friends.
-But Monroe’s childhood was mostly spent in various foster homes, in some of which she had to endure sexual assaults.
+Marilyn was raised by a neighbor for a few years and spent time with family and friends.
+But Monroe’s childhood was primarily spent in various foster homes, in some of which she had to endure sexual assaults.
 This may be one of the saddest Marilyn Monroe facts, but this background helped Monroe become the person she was.

 Wikipedia

 Monroe had a relatively uncommon condition called synesthesia.
-This condition is a kind of sensory or cognitive fusion.
-Synesthesia makes things heard, felt, smelled, seen, or tasted stimulate a different sense.
-For example, music can be heard or food tasted in colors.
+This condition is a sensory or cognitive fusion.
+Synesthesia makes things heard, felt, smelled, seen, or tasted, stimulating a different sense.
+For example, music can be heard, or food can be tasted in colors.

-Monroe’s first husband, Jim Dougherty, said that sometimes she would serve just carrots and peas because she liked the way the colors looked.
-He said, “She is like a lover of rock who sees vibrations when he hears sounds”.
+Monroe’s first husband, Jim Dougherty, said that sometimes she would serve just carrots and peas because she liked how the colors looked.
+He said, “She is like a lover of rock who sees vibrations when he hears sounds.”

 Did you know about any of these Marilyn Monroe facts?
 Share your favorites with your friends, or continue reading more interesting facts about celebrities.